Purchasing A Computer System

 The CPU

 The microprocessor, most commonly called the Central Processing Unit (CPU), is the computer's brain.
-The CPU is one of the most expensive parts in the computer and is identified by a brand and/or number such as Pentium 4 or Core 2 Duo.
+The CPU is one of the most expensive parts in the computer and is identified by a brand and/or number such as Intel Core i7.
 Each CPU has a number associated with it that is measured in megahertz (MHz) or gigahertz (GHz).
 A mega is million, while giga is a billion.
 These numbers represent the speed at which the chip cycles and are represented by a number such as 700 MHz or 2.4 GHz.
 The higher the CPU hertz number, the faster the chip can process information.
-The most popular of the newer chips are those manufactured by Intel or AMD.
+The most popular of the newer chips are those manufactured by Intel or AMD and start at 3.5 GHz.

 System Board